 Basically, bounced emails can be caused by invalid email addresses that the email was sent to, or your emails being marked as spam one too many times, so your recipient’s inbox provider has automatically blocked you.
 There are multiple reasons why your emails might bounce, but those are the most common ones.

-Delivery rate is something that should be tracked consistently, as it should stay above 95%.
-If not, it’s time to review your recipient lists and clean it up.
-Additionally, making sure you’re using mobile friendly templates, as well as taking a look at your titles and copies and making sure they’re not being marked as spam.
+The delivery rate is something that should be tracked consistently, as it should stay above 95%.
+If not, it’s time to review your recipient lists and clean them up.
+Additionally, make sure you’re using mobile-friendly templates, as well as taking a look at your titles and copies and making sure they’re not being marked as spam.

 Click-through rate (CTR)